danielballoch/robo-friends/README.md

 <h1 align="left">
   RoboFriends
 </h1>
-<p>A simple web app made with React.
-RoboFriends displays a responsive and searchable list of robots.</p>
+<p>A simple web app made with React & Redux.
+RoboFriends displays a responsive and searchable list of robots and was as good little project to learn the basics of redux.</p>